The-Marcy-Lab-School/unit-6-project/README.md

   4. Have fun and build something that you feel proud to show off!

 ## Project Requirements
 The requirements of this project are straightforward.
 You must build a frontend application that fetches data from some external API and presents some novel view or insights based on that data.
 I encourage you to choose a problem, data set, or API that you are personally interested in.
-For this project, you are not limited to the web browser as your only UI option.
-You are allowed to experiment with Slack bots, Alexa skills, Google Assistant Apps, or any other platform that you may be interested in.

 Your task is to define a problem that your app will solve but, to some degree, you will be limited by which data sets and APIs you can get your hands on.
 There are a number of applications that expose APIs for developers to build cool apps on top of.
 Here are a few resources to start your search:
   1. [API List](https://apilist.fun/)